VIDA-NYU/domain_discovery_tool/docs/use.rst

 Data Loading
 ~~~~~~~~~~~~

+Expand the Search tab on the left panel.
+You can add data to the domain in the following ways:

 WEB: Keyword search on google or bing.
 For example, “ebola symptoms”

 LOAD: Upload a list of urls in the text box or upload a file with a list of urls

-SEEDFINDER: Triggers automated keyword search on google and bing and collect seed urls.
+SEEDFINDER: Triggers automated keyword search on google and bing and collects seed urls.
 This requires a domain model.

 Filtering
 ~~~~~~~~~

+Once some pages are loaded into the domain it can be analysed with various filters available in the Filters tab on the left panel such as:

 QUERIES: Filter by keyword web searches

 TAGS: Filter by annotation tags

+CRAWLED DATA: Filter the relevant and irrelevant crawled data

 MODEL: Filter by predicted model tags

 SEARCH: Search by keywords within the downloaded text

 Annotation